seclab-ucr/UBITect/README.md

 ```
 Now the results with feasible paths are put in the confirm_result.json in the current directory
 ## Step by Step Tutorial
 This section uses a simple piece of code to show the workflow of UBITect and explains the output of intermediate result for readers who are intersted in.
-For readers who care more about how to manually verify the result with the aid of symbolic execution, feel free to jump into the step 4.
+For readers who care more about how to manually verify the result with the aid of symbolic execution, feel free to run the command, skip the explanation and then jump to the step 4.
 ### Step 1: Undersand the example code:
 backlog.c is a piece of vulnerable code simplified from [linux commit 1a92b2b](https://github.com/torvalds/linux/commit/1a92b2ba339221a4afee43adf125fcc9a41353f7),
 the variable **backlog** could be uninitialized if **a** is zero.
 Then this pointer is used in line 25 (if statement) and line 26 (dereferenced).
 The following